Friday, November 21, 2008

 jason walcutt, microfinancier

 Jason and a flow chartJason Walcutt and I both attended, in a secularly religious way, the free vegetarian cooking class put on every week by the Hare Krishna club at NYU.
-The cooking class attracted a lot of lefties, and Jason, a business school student who always sat in the front row and wore a leather jacket, stood out.
+The cooking class attracted a lot of dirty kids, and Jason, a business school student who always sat in the front row and wore a leather jacket, stood out.

 How'd you get into microfinance?